alexmontdor69/3d-object-in-orthogonal-plane-to-sun-direction/README.md

-# Display a 3D object in a Solar Plane
+# Display a 3D object in a Plane orthogonal to the sun beams

 ## Objective
 The objective is to simulate the position of points of a model in the plane orthogonal to direction of the sun beams.